The Ping installer for Windows is automated to make it as simple as possible. Follow these quick steps to get installed and up and running with Ping.

 Access Ping Alerting through the browser on the server, use http://localhost:4551 for the initial setup.

-On a clean install you will need to enter the following details in order to ensure that all of the settings for the Ping host server are correct.
+Enter the following details in order to ensure that all of the settings for the Ping host server are correct.

 - Enter the Ping Host Server Name.
 This should be the public IP or fully qualified domain name (DNS) of the Server on which you are installing Ping.